 About Tod Swindell

-Born in Yonkers, New York, Tod Evan Swindell was raised in Southern
+Born in Yonkers, New York, Tod Swindell was raised in Southern California

-in the early 1990s when he was researching stories for the CBS TV series, 'Miracles and Other Wonders' hosted by
+in the early 1990s when he was researching stories for the CBS television series, 'Miracles and Other Wonders' hosted

-Darren McGavin.
-The show's premise was later spun into, 'Encounters of the Unexplained' hosted by Jerry Orbach, that
+by Darren McGavin.
+The show's premise was later spun into, 'Encounters of the Unexplained' hosted by Jerry Orbach,

 film properties, Tod has also served as a part-time journalist with published articles on the subjects of sports and pop-culture.
-His major production work began with Universal's Desperado
+His major film production work began with Universal's

-westerns for NBC, Executive Produced by Walter and Andrew Mirisch.
-For several years he made MOW's around the country for
+Desperado westerns for NBC, Executive Produced by Walter and Andrew Mirisch.
+For several years he made MOW's around

-Desperado Films, Inc., eventually serving as its corporate President while also heading its story rights acquisition division.
+the country for Desperado Films, Inc., eventually serving as its corporate President while also heading its story rights

-His producer credits include The Woman in the Moon, The Legend of the Phantom Rider, Ghost Rock,
+acquisition division.
+His producer credits include The Woman in the Moon, The Legend of the Phantom Rider,

-and Spin.
-Credits on numerous other productions include Geronimo, Major League, Six Days and
+Ghost Rock, and Spin.
+His credits on numerous other productions include Geronimo, Major League,

-Seven Nights, and Tin Cup.
-His past TV series work includes The Young Riders, Legend, The Game,
+Six Days and Seven Nights, and Tin Cup.
+His past television series work includes The Young Riders, Legend,

-and The Magnificent Seven.
-Tod controls the registered copryrights on all of his Amelia Earhart intellectual properties
+The Game, and The Magnificent Seven.
+Tod holds the registered copryright on his Amelia Earhart intellectual

-The two split time between their residences in Los Angeles and Coeur d'Alene, Idaho.
+Julie Magnuson Swindell.
+The two split time between their residences in Los Angeles and the Pacific Northwest.

 The Bender & Altschul Quote: